 It’s a great option for busy mornings or afternoon snacks for the kids.
 They will love to choose their own special topping and get involved in the process as well.

-I was hooked after that and knew I needed to experiment in the kitchen and make my own recipe.
+It’s creamy, perfectly sweet, satisfying and all around nutritious and delicious.
 I hope you and your family enjoy this as much as we do!

 - Chia Seeds – You can find these at most stores now days.
 They are generally in the “health aisle” at a big grocer.

-- Coconut Milk – You could use any plant milk although I think the flavor of coconut milk tastes best with this.
+- Coconut Milk – You could use any plant milk although I think the flavor of canned whole fat coconut milk tastes best.
+It adds an ultra creamy and decadent flavor.

 - Maple Syrup – Use the pure stuff not the breakfast kind.
 This is your sweetener you could also use something like coconut sugar or agave.

-- Vanilla Extract – I splurge on good vanilla, I recommend you do to.
-You could also use a vanilla flavored plant milk if you don’t have any vanilla extract on hand.
+- Vanilla Extract – I splurge on good vanilla, I recommend you do too.
+It should say pure vanilla extract on the bottle and smell heavenly not like alcohol.

 - Toppings – You can use whatever toppings you like.
 I usually go with some stewed berries, sliced banana, granola, toasted coconut and raisins.